 Go to LMS.thesnowpros.org, or click the image below, from the green bar near the top, choose exams, then Northwest, and you will then be able to select the Alpine Level I Professional Knowledge exam.
-Successful completion is 75% or higher.
-Similar to the e-Learning course, a certificate will be emailed to you upon completion.
+Similar to the e-Learning course, a certificate will be emailed to you upon successful completion.